Alexi Amarista

-Alexi Jose Amarista (born April 6, 1989) is a Venezuelan professional baseball utility player for El Águila de Veracruz of the Mexican League.
+Alexi Jose Amarista (born April 6, 1989) is a Venezuelan professional baseball utility player for the Guerreros de Oaxaca of the Mexican League.
 Amarista was signed by the Los Angeles Angels of Anaheim as an amateur free agent in 2007.
-He has played in Major League Baseball (MLB) for the Angels of Anaheim, San Diego Padres, and Colorado Rockies.
+He has previously played in Major League Baseball (MLB) for the Angels, San Diego Padres, and Colorado Rockies.

 Professional career

 Los Angeles Angels of Anaheim

 Amarista was signed by the Los Angeles Angels of Anaheim as an amateur free agent in 2007.
 He played in the Dominican Summer League in 2007 before playing with the rookie league AZL Angels and Single-A Cedar Rapids Kernels in 2008.
 He returned to Cedar Rapids in 2009, but transitioned all the way from high-A to the Triple-A level in 2010.

 After starting 2011 with the Triple-A Salt Lake Bees, Amarista was called up to the majors for the first time on April 25, 2011.
-He made his first appearance on April 26, 2011 against the Oakland Athletics.
+He made his first appearance on April 26, 2011, against the Oakland Athletics.
 In his first major league at bat, he doubled to drive in two runs.
 Amarista played in a total of 23 games with the Angels in 2011.

 Amarista opened 2012 as a utility infielder on the Angels 25-man roster but only played in a single game as a pinch runner before being optioned to AAA Salt Lake on April 13.